keikaloustian/yvrwax-astro/README.md

 ## Further Ideas
 * Use Yup for form schema validation
-* Add captcha or honeypot spam protection
+* Add captcha or honeypot to form for spam protection

 ## Things I Used / Learned About